 The Bureau's timeline graph in combination with the chance of 3-day totals tool could indicate the probability of exceeding median rainfall and highlight the chance of the three-day total rainfall exceeding, for example, 50 mm.
-Being a step ahead of a potential extreme weather event provides the opportunity to complete any upcoming operations on waterlogging-prone paddocks, make any preparations for vulnerable crops, hay or machinery in flood prone storage locations, or move livestock while the farm is still trafficable.
-Figure 3 and Figure 4 provide an example of what an extreme wet event looks like using the probability of exceedance tool (Figure 3) and the chance of 3-day totals tool (Figure 4).
+Being a step ahead of a potential extreme weather event provides the opportunity to complete any upcoming operations on waterlogging-prone paddocks, make any preparations for vulnerable grain, hay or machinery in flood prone storage locations, or move livestock while the farm is still trafficable.
+Figure 5 and Figure 6 provide an example of what an extreme wet event looks like using the probability of exceedance tool (Figure 5) and the chance of 3-day totals tool (Figure 6).

-There are a range of potential challenges regarding the impact of extended wet weather, which may differ for different enterprises, summarised in Table 2, with suggestions for tactical responses listed.
+Southern grain growers have identified a range of challenges posed by extended wet weather, which are summarised in Table 4, with suggestions for tactical responses listed.
 Some responses might be targeted at a specific issue, but in turn provide a solution for multiple challenges.

-- Extended wet weather can present operational challenges as well as impact crops and livestock through increased disease. - Different tactical responses can be implemented at different times of the season depending on the soil water profile, and the time of the year with respect to the animal or plant production cycle.
+- Extended wet weather can present issues for grain farms through operational challenges as well as plant responses such as increased disease. - Different tactical responses can be implemented at different times of the season if the soil profile is close to full and the likelihood of extreme wet weather is high.